tildeclub/site/wiki/source/irc.md

    * After WeeChat creates the socket, allow nginx to read/write it:
      * `setfacl -m u:nginx:rw ~/.weechat/relay_socket`

-3. In your relay client (WebSocket via tilde.club proxy):
+3. In your relay client (WebSocket via Tilde.club proxy):

    WeeChat expects the WebSocket URI to end with `/weechat` for the weechat protocol.
-   (The tilde.club proxy endpoint should handle this mapping for you.)
+   (The Tilde.club proxy endpoint should handle this mapping for you.)

    * [glowing-bear](https://glowingbear.tilde.club/):
      - relay host: `username.tildecities.com:443/weechat`